tbhamidipati/Synapse-Hackathon/Exercise 1.md

       StateProvinces  |                                                                                                                 Border

  - Choose loading behavior per table, select appropriate watermark column for Delta load.
--  Choose a target destination to land data. make sure tp choose .parquet or .csv format as this will be a requirment to use lakedatabase patterns in Exercise 2.
+-  Choose a target destination to land data. make sure to choose .parquet or .csv format as this will be a requirment to use lakedatabase patterns in Exercise 2.
 -  Review summary of the pipline and deploy. make sure to copy the scripts for control table and execut them on the database.
  - Review the created pipelines, try to understand what are the activities in each pipeline and try to track the logic.
 -  Trigger the pipeline to move data to your "raw zone".